 Premiums arise when we acquire real estate assets at a price in excess of the principal balance of the mortgages securing such assets (i.e., par value).
 Conversely, discounts arise when we acquire assets at a price below the principal balance of the mortgages securing such assets.
 Premiums paid on our assets are amortized against interest income and accretable purchase discounts on our assets are accreted to interest income.
 Purchase premiums or discounts on our assets are amortized or accreted over the life of each respective asset using the effective yield method, adjusted for actual prepayment activity.
 An increase in the prepayment rate, as measured by the CPR, will typically accelerate the amortization of purchase premiums, thereby reducing the yield or interest income earned on such assets.
-An increase in the prepayment rate will similarly accelerate the accretion of purchase discounts, conversely increasing the yield or interest income earned on such assets.
-A decrease in the prepayment rate will have a directionally opposite impact on the yield or interest income.
+A decrease in the prepayment rate will similarly accelerate the accretion of purchase discounts, conversely increasing the yield or interest income.